muratk5n/thirdwave/en/README.md

 ---

-Big Tech marketingn calls similarly rudimentary, or shoddy approaches also "AI", they are similarly wrong.
+Big Tech marketingn calls similarly rudimentary, or shoddy approaches "AI", they are similarly wrong.

 ---